hack-technicolor/hack-technicolor/docs/Hacking/PostRoot.md

 xxxxx
 ```

-At the end of this guide your Gateway will boot the current firmware image as per *optimal* bank plan:
+At the end of this guide your Gateway will boot the same firmware you are now running as per *optimal* bank plan:

 ```bash
 /proc/banktable/active